vilemduha/blendercam/README.md

 ## 👁️ About
 BlenderCAM is an add-on for the free open-source [Blender 3D package](https://www.blender.org/).

-It offers an open source solution for artistic, personal, commercial or industrial CAM _(Computer Aided Machining)_,  a G-Code generation tool.
+It offers an open source solution for [CAM _(Computer Aided Machining)_](https://en.wikipedia.org/wiki/Computer-aided_manufacturing) toolpath generation, simulation and [G-code](https://en.wikipedia.org/wiki/G-code) export.

-It has been used for many milling projects since its creation in 2012, and is actively developed.
+It has been used for many milling projects _(artistic, personal, commercial and industrial)_ since its creation in 2012, and is actively developed.

 > [!NOTE]
 > _If you are a developer who would like to help, check out the section on [Contributing](#-contributing)._